 For more instructions on navigating this manual, click on the topic "Navigating This Manual" from the Table of Contents on the left.

 Navigating this manual

-The window of the Arizona's Medical Assistance Eligibility Policy Manual is divided into three panels: top, left and right.
+The window of the Arizona's Medical Assistance Eligibility Policy Manual is divided into three panels: top panel, left panel and right panel.